F.a.q.s

 (If you do not receive your GST/HST credit payment on the expected payment date, please wait 10 working days before you contact CRA.)

-Processing time after filing a return varies month to month depending upon how busy CRA is.
-Usually, The Canada Revenue Agency's goal is to send your refund within: 2-4 weeks, when you file online.
+Usually, The Canada Revenue Agency’s goal is to send your refund within: 2-4 weeks, when you file online.
 8-16 weeks, when you file a paper return.

 Basic amount eligibility